 Often the two are combined into one injection [First the diagnosis, then treatment]

-It must be noted that methodology involved in injection application is similar in both the cases and the difference is only of the material injected.
+It must be noted that the methodology involved in injection application is similar in both the cases and the difference is only of the material injected.

 A diagnostic sacroiliac joint injection is used to confirm a suspected diagnosis of sacroiliac joint dysfunction by anesthetizing the sacroiliac joint with local anesthetic (e.g. lidocaine) under fluoroscopy.